Skip to content

 There are cases (especially in Germany, France and Switzerland) where official data sources lack relevant information or contain non-standardized wordings for legal facts.
 In such cases an automated derivation of relations between a company and its legal predecessor or successor might not be possible.

-Therefore, if there is clear evidence of a relation between company A to its successor B but no derivable evidence of a relation between company B to its predecessor A, the API will only reflect one direction of the relation.
+Therefore, if there is clear evidence of a relation between company A and its successor B but no derivable evidence of a relation between company B and its predecessor A, the API will only reflect one direction of the relation.

-This intended behavior ensures the traceability of our data and prevents undesired aftereffects in case of potentially invalid data points.
+This intended behavior ensures the traceability of our data and prevents inconsistencies caused by potentially invalid data points.

-Example: A company moves from city A to city B. City A publishes a record that reflects the company’s old register number and the new register number of city B. At the same time city B publishes a record that anounces the company’s new register number of city B but does not mention the former register number of city A. In this case the register number of city A will have a relation to the register number of city B but not the other way around.
+Example: A company moves from city A to city B. City A publishes a record showing the company’s old register number and the new register number of city B. At the same time, city B publishes a record that announces the company’s new register number in city B but does not mention the former register number of city A. In this case, the register number of city A will have a relation to the register number of city B but not the other way around.

-We are constantly improving the automated detection of historical relations between companies and will keep on decoding the associated data sources wherever it is possible.
+We are constantly improving the automated detection of historical relations between companies and will continue to analyze the associated data sources wherever possible.